 It is worth noting, however, that the California legislature, reacting to courts upholding no pet policies, enacted legislation that says homeowners are entitled to have one pet.

 What types of pet restrictions can we adopt?

 HOA boards are free to adopt restrictions on breeds, size, number of pets, and other reasonable standards.
-Bear in mind, adding new pet restrictions may not be enforceable against owners who had pets before the new rule went into effect.
-Most boards "grandfather" in the new pet rule so as not to unfairly restrict members who were previously in compliance with the board's rules.
+Bear in mind, that adding new pet restrictions may not be enforceable against owners who had pets before the new rule went into effect.
+Most boards "grandfather" the new pet rule so as not to unfairly restrict members who were previously in compliance with the board's rules.
 The board would be well advised to craft these grandfather clauses (or exemption clauses as they are sometimes known) to cease upon transfer of the property or after the exempted member no longer owns the grandfathered pet.
 In this manner, the exemption clause will eventually fade away and the pet restriction will apply to all HOA members.

 Note: As discussed below, special rules affect service animals for people with disabilities.